i-like-robots/react-tags/README.md

 #### addOnBlur (optional)

 Creates a tag from the current input value when focus on the input is lost.
-Default: `false`.
+Defaults to `false`.

 #### allowNew (optional)

-Allows users to add new (not suggested) tags.
-Default: `false`.
+Enable users to add new (not suggested) tags.
+Defaults to `false`.

 #### allowBackspace (optional)

-Disables ability to delete the selected tags when backspace is pressed while focussed on the text input.
-Default: `true`.
+Enable users to delete selected tags when backspace is pressed while focussed on the text input when empty.
+Defaults to `true`.

 #### clearInputOnDelete (optional)

 Clear the text input when a tag is deleted.
-Default: `true`.
+Defaults to `true`.

 #### tagComponent (optional)

 Provide a custom tag component to render.
-Default: `null`.
+Defaults to `null`.

 #### inputAttributes (optional)

-An object containing additional attributes that will be applied to the underlying text `<input />` field.

-As an example `inputAttributes={{ maxLength: 10 }}` would be applied as `<input maxlength="10" … />`.
-Note this prop won't overwrite existing attributes, it can only add new ones.
+An object containing additional attributes that will be applied to the text input. _Please note_ that this prop cannot overwrite existing attributes, it can only add new ones.
+Defaults to `{}`.

 ### Styling

-It is possible to customize the look of the component the way you want it.
-An example can be found in `/example/styles.css`.
+It is possible to customize the appearance of the component, the included styles found in `/example/styles.css` are only an example.

 ### Development